whitneyburton/portfolios/templates/BEM1_template.md

 What did you set out to accomplish this module?
 Were you successful?

 What did you struggle most with this module?
 What did you learn from that struggle?

 ## Projects

 What were your favorite projects this module?
 Least favorite?
 Why?
+  Favorite - Battleship because of the throwback and getting it done.
+  Least    -  Enigma because the crack was impossible.
 What did you learn from your independent projects?

 What did you learn from your paired projects?